 Common antidepressants known to cause discontinuation syndrome after sudden stoppage include amitriptyline (Elavil), fluoxetine (Prozac, Lexapro) and venlafaxine (Effexor).

-Patients taking venlafaxine have reported experiencing electric shock sensations3 they describe as a “brain zap”.
-Neuroscientists suggest that this odd sensation represents changes in neuronal activity throughout the central nervous system4.
+Patients taking venlafaxine have reported experiencing electric shock sensations they describe as a “brain zap”.
+Neuroscientists suggest that this odd sensation represents changes in neuronal activity throughout the central nervous system.

 How long these symptoms last varies among antidepressant takers and may continue for a few days to as long as one month.
 Relief from discontinuation syndrome symptoms occurs fairly rapidly after dosage is resumed.